-Keast & Osborne laboratory: Neural development, injury and pain
+Keast & Osborne laboratory: Neural and Bioelectronic Control of Pelvic Organs

 Professor Janet Keast & Dr Peregrine Osborne

 Voiding and reproduction are important human functions that require complex reflexes to occur at behaviourally appropriate times.
 The pelvic nervous system is the neural interface used by the brain to exert control over the relevant visceral and somatic systems.

 Our goal is help develop neuromodulation and other therapies to treat human clinical conditions affecting these functions.